 CH103.1.3.2 All other cooking.

-Spaces containing all other cooking equipment not designated as commercial cooking appliances shall be provided with a dedicated

-branch circuit in compliance with NFPA 70 Section 422.10.
-The branch circuit shall terminate within 6 feet (1829 mm) of fossil fuel ranges, cooktops and ovens and be in a location with ready access.
-Both ends of the branch circuit shall be labeled with the words “For Future Electric Cooking Equipment” and be electrically isolated.
+Spaces containing all other cooking equipment not designated as commercial cooking appliances shall be provided with a conduit sized to convey convectors sized in compliance with NFPA 70 Section 422.10.
+The conduit shall terminate within 6 feet (1829 mm) of fossil fuel ranges, cooktops and ovens and be in a location with ready access.
+Both ends of the conduit shall be labeled with the words “For Future Electric Cooking Equipment” and be electrically isolated.

 CH103.1.4 Combustion clothes drying.